Chapter 17 : In the Dark

 “Please don’t tell me you’re literally going to be hiding from your ex-boyfriend for the rest of the year,” said Charlotte.

 I ignored her.
 “What’s up?”
 I asked Althea, noticing her nervous expression as she saw my friends.

 “Are they your friends?” she asked timidly.

-I tried not to laugh.
+“You’re so mean!”
+I told Charlotte.
 The story had been hilarious when Mandy and Charlotte had first told it, but they had neglected to mention that they’d done it to possibly the shyest, quietest girl at Hogwarts.

 But news from outside added perspective to my mundane problems.
 At breakfast the next day, an owl arrived with Mandy’s Daily Prophet, just like usual.
 I was sitting opposite her at the table, and as she unrolled the paper, I saw a headline announcing that the Dark Mark had been set above three houses last night.
 A picture revealed a pile of rubble beneath a symbol of a skull with a snake protruding from the mouth, hovering in the sky above like an eerie constellation.

 “When is this going to stop?” asked Mandy sadly to no one in particular.
 “Death Eaters went around killing Muggle-borns for absolutely no reason and set Voldemort’s sign above the houses to scare people… I’m sick of it.
 Every time I open the newspaper there’s always disappearances and deaths.”